What is a poor credit score?

 1. Missed payments

-Missed or late repayments mean that you are in breach of your credit agreement, which can have a significant impact on your credit score.
+Missed or late repayments are reported automatically and can have a significant impact on your credit score.

-If you’re struggling, then contact your lender as they may be able to discuss alternative payment plans.
+If you’re struggling to make repayments, then contact your lender.
+They may be able to discuss alternative payment plans.

 2. You’ve defaulted or got a CCJ